-It has been shown that Power Doppler is proportional to the Cerebral Blood Volume (CBV).
+It has been shown that the power Doppler signal is directly proportional to cerebral blood volume (CBV).

-Thanks to this direct link with CBV, functional ultrasound imaging can measure cerebral activity with CBV increases between 10% to 50% during stimulations, a variation much larger that what can be measured with the Bold effect in fMRI.
+Thanks to this direct link with CBV, functional ultrasound imaging can measure cerebral activity with CBV increases between 10 and 50% during stimulations, a variation much larger than can be measured with BOLD imaging in fMRI.

 What is the spatiotemporal resolution of functional ultrasound imaging ?